Tongji-MIC-Lab/MSGT/README.md

 Please cite the following paper if you find this work useful:

-Jian Zhu, Hanli Wang, and Bin He, Multi-modal Structure-embedding Graph Transformer for Visual Commonsense Reasoning, IEEE Transactions on Multimedia, 2023.
+Jian Zhu, Hanli Wang, and Bin He, Multi-modal Structure-embedding Graph Transformer for Visual Commonsense Reasoning, IEEE Transactions on Multimedia, vol. 26, pp. 1295-1305, Jan.
+2024.